ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/httprequest2.html.markdown

 </tr>
 </table>

-**Important:** Note that httpRequest() on the server does runs synchronously and so no callback is called, unlike the client side equivalent.
+**Important:** Note that ssj.httpRequest() runs **synchronously** and so no callback is called, unlike the client side equivalent.
 Code execution will pause until data (or an error) is returned.

 ## Returns

-Returns false if an error was encountered otherwise data content is returned.
+Returns false if an error was encountered otherwise data is returned in a format determined by the called method.

 ## Description

 Performs an AJAX call.
-Please refer to [httpRequest()](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/httprequest) in the client API for full documentation.
+Please refer to [app.httpRequest()](/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/httprequest) in the client API for full documentation.
+Note that the callback function described in that documentation is **not** used with ssj.httpRequest().

 If you need to get access to returned Header data and response codes, then please use [ssj.httpRequestAdv()](/developers/documentation/scripting-apis/server-side-api/ssj-object/web-service-calls/httprequestadv)